Louis Tikas: Ludlow Massacre

 By early morning, 21 April, 1914, the colony site––previously covered by hundreds of tents––revealed nothing more than charred rubble remains of the tents.
 The bodies of two women and eleven children––victims of asphyxiation––were found huddled within a cellar.
 Five strikers, two other youngsters, and at least four men associated with the militia also died.
 Though the Ludlow battle ended on the night of 20 April, 1914, sporadic violence continued for days after.
 Battles that took place at various coal camps claimed many more lives.
 In late April, federal troops moved into southern Colorado, almost immediately restoring peace.
 The strike, however, continued through early December, finally coming to an end without resolution.
 Despite the heavy loss of lives and property, the strikers' efforts and losses weren't entirely in vain.
 The effects of the strike and the violence encouraged state and federal lawmakers to pass legislation that, in the long run, would help hasten improvements in conditions for working miners.
-Because of this, a remote southern Colorado prairie at Ludlow will always be deeply etched in the annals of coal mining history.

 The Ludlow Monument, erected by the United Mine Workers of America a couple years after the massacre, stands near the site to commemorate the dead strikers and their families.